Warning: Who’s attending your social media moderation may drastically affect the financial health of your practice.

 While you’re pondering that, what do you think ranks higher in concern for consumers, a hospital or the doctors practicing at it?

-According to a 2017 study in the Journal of the American Medical Association, doctors got nearly double the review searches performed compared to hospitals.
+Journal of the American Medical Association, doctors got nearly double the review searches performed compared to hospitals.

 While hospitals landed about 15% of the peer review search results, the numbers are considerably higher on the practicing side of things.
 Doctors, specialties, and physicians’ area of clinical expertise all netted about the same share of review searches – between 25% and 28% each.
 Combined, they outpace hospital review search volume by over 500%.